Isaac Paredes Player Props: Rays vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in MLB.

-- The Padres' 3.81 team ERA ranks fifth across all MLB pitching staffs.
+- The Padres' 3.84 team ERA ranks seventh among all league pitching staffs.

-- Padres pitchers combine to rank 11th in baseball in home runs given up (73 total, 1.1 per game).
+- Padres pitchers combine to surrender 75 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- His last appearance came on Saturday against the Colorado Rockies, when the righty threw 5 1/3 innings, surrendering four earned runs while allowing five hits.
+- His most recent appearance was on Sunday against the Colorado Rockies, when the left-hander went seven innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.